-There are a lot of strategies for investing, but one of the most basic is simply to just start now.
-Although it’s never too soon or too late to begin, you can use time to your advantage by starting early and putting a concept called compounding to work for you.
+There are a lot of strategies for investing, but one of the most basic is simple to start now.
+You can use time to your advantage by starting early and putting a concept called compounding to work for you.

-Compounding is simply your money earning money over time, usually through interest or dividends.
-That money in turn earns more money.
-The more time your money has to earn, the more opportunity for compounding.
+Your money earns money over time, usually through interest or dividends.
+Then you earn money on your initial investment and the earnings.
+This is compounding.
+The more time your money has to grow through earnings, the more opportunity you have for compounding.

-Sue and Bob are two fictional investors who earn an average 8 percent rate of return on their investments:
+Here is a compounding interest example.
+Let’s look at two fictional investors – Sue and Bob – who earn an average 8% rate of return on their investments:

-The bottom line: time is money, so make the most of it!
+The bottom line is that time is money, so make the most of it.